 Massage area preparation

-- Apply anti-cellulite cream or massage oils – cellulite-busting creams could get your bumpy ridges to smooth out much faster, though its effects are known to be short term.
-So the best way to use fat burning and body firming creams is when you need to get results before a certain event, like a vacation.
+- Apply anti-cellulite cream or massage oils – cellulite-busting creams could get your bumpy ridges to smooth out much faster, though its effects are known to be short-term.
+So the best way to use fat-burning and body-firming creams is when you need to get results before a certain event, like a vacation.

 Massage techniques for manual massage

 This technique is called kneading as it resembles the process of kneading the dough.
-You can do finger kneading for smaller areas and the whole palm kneading for larger areas as thighs and buttocks.
+You can do finger kneading for smaller areas and the whole palm kneading for larger areas such as thighs and buttocks.